1031 Exchange

 The purpose of this deduction is so that investors can raise cash quickly to buy another property.

-This means you can buy property A, then a few years later sell property A and buy property B. WIth a 1031, you won’t have to pay capital gains taxes on property A until you sell property B.
+This means you can buy property A, then sell it a few years later and buy property B. With 1031, you won’t have to pay capital gains taxes on property A until you sell property B.

-It is called a 1031 exchange because of this loophole in the Internal Revenue Code (IRC) in Section 1031.
+It is called a 1031 exchange because of the loophole in Section 1031 of the Internal Revenue Code (IRC).

 Which properties qualify?

-Most real estate qualifies as long as it is like-kind – and the like kind property definition is surprisingly flexible.
+Most real estate qualifies as long as it is like-kind, and the definition of like-kind property is surprisingly flexible.

-Properties are like-kind as long as they are being held for use in a business, trade, or investment use, such as an apartment building.
+Properties are like-kind as long as they are held for use in a business, trade, or investment, such as an apartment building.

-This means you swap what we may typically think are different properties, but are actually considered like-kind.
-For example, trading a warehouse for an office building.
+This means you swap what we may typically think are different properties but are considered like-kind.
+For example, you are trading a warehouse for an office building.

-It is possible to do an exchange with residential properties, but the process needs proof of tenancy by a renter for certain lengths of time.
+It is possible to do an exchange with residential properties, but the process needs proof of tenancy by a renter for specific lengths of time.

-You can also attempt an exchange for ownership in a Delaware Statutory Trust (DSTs).
+You can also attempt an exchange for ownership in a Delaware Statutory Trust (DST).
 DSTs are popular entities for real estate investors to hold assets or properties.

 Which properties don’t qualify?

-Many types of investment property don’t qualify and several types of real estate properties don’t qualify as like-kind properties.
+Many types of investment property don’t qualify, and several real estate properties don’t qualify as like-kind properties.
 Below is a list, though it is not comprehensive.

 • Primary Residences